Queries

 print(result.data)async wait() -> ActionResult[T]

-Wait for the current query to complete.
+Wait for the current in-flight fetch to complete.
+Does not start a fetch.

 invalidate() -> None